RY X: Career

 In May 2016, Cuming released his second album Dawn through Infectious Records and Loma Vista Records.
-The album charted at #34 in the UK Album Charts as well as charting in Germany, France, Canada, and Australia.
+The album charted at number 34 in the UK Album Charts as well as charting in Germany, France, Canada, and Australia.
 It gained favourable reception from the media, with a New York Times review saying, "His voice is a pearly, androgynous tenor, a vessel for liquid melancholy that blurs words at the edges.
 He stretches pop structures with repetition that grows devotional, obsessive, hypnotic."
 In support of the album, he began an extensive tour across Europe and the U.S. as well as appearing at many festivals throughout 2016, such as Barn on the Farm and the Montreux Jazz Festival.

-In October 2018, Cuming confirmed that his third studio album, Unfurl, would be released in February 2019 via Infectious Music.
-The album announcement coincided with the release of a new single, "Untold", and the announcement of a global tour beginning in Europe that commenced the same month.
+Cuming's third studio album, Unfurl, was released in February 2019 via Infectious Music.
+The single "Untold" was released from the album in October 2018, which coincided with the beginning of his global tour.